osendott/arch-frost/README.md

 ## Arch-Frost Theme

-Numix-Frost theme customized with Arch in mind.
+Numix-Frost theme customized with Arch in mind, with custom gnome-shell theme to match.

 This is work in progress, shell-them based from the original EvoPop-Shell.
 I am using a compiled (04-29-15) version, formatted manually and then edited.